robin-raymond/zax.io/compiler-directives.md

 Context for the deprecate warning:
 * `import` (default) - only warn on usages from module performing the import
 * `all` - any usage of this item is to be treated as deprecated
-* `local` - any usage of this item outside the local context is deprecated
+* `local` - any usage of this item in the local context is deprecated

 The `min` option requires the importing module must declare an import of at least this version to use the API.
 The `max` option requires the importing module must not declare an import version greater than this version.
 The compiler will treat versions as [point release](https://en.wikipedia.org/wiki/Point_release) notations.
 The version can be specified using a `version` `String` declaration in the import statement.
 The `min` and `max` keywords are generally not used together but they can be.